chopralab/cipher_db/cipher_identifiers/README.md

 ## Background

 The identifiers module is the core system for recording information on which compounds are present in the database.
 All compounds referenced in any collection of the database have their record present in one or more of the collections the managed by the identifiers module.
 Additionally, all models and external databases used in the project have records present in one of the collections managed by the identifiers module.

-The collections which are managed by the module are listed below with a short background describing their purpose:
+## Document Structure

 `compounds`: Stores identifying information on chemical compounds.
 This collection is indexed by InChi Key.